[Close Menu]

 But you have an anointing from the Holy One, and you know all things.

-We have discernment of spirits, which comes from the Spirit of God.
+We have discernment of spirits, which comes from the Spirit of God, and the discernment of the living word of God.

 1 Corinthians 2:14